connoryates/git-hooks/README.md

 # Configuration

-The hook needs to know your JIRA login info and the ID of the transition each hook should update.
+The hook needs to know your JIRA login info and the ID of the transition each hook should update to.

 You can create a YAML configuration file anywhere you wish in the following format: